Covid-19 & your holiday

 • Pay particular attention to frequently touched surfaces such as door handles and handrails.

-• Delay cleaning until the property has been sanitised overnight with our new fogging machine, prior to cleaning staff entering.
+• Delay cleaning until the property has been sanitised with our new fogging machine, prior to cleaning staff entering.

 • Provide rubber gloves, masks and plastic aprons.